Survival Battle Under Iran's "Digital Iron Curtain": A Multi-Billion Dollar Game of Internet Blockade and Counter-Blockade

 When land-based communication was completely stifled, the sky became the last channel for information to break through.
 Starlink, the global network operated by SpaceX and composed of nearly ten thousand low Earth orbit satellites, ignited a spark of light in Iran's darkness.

-The story of Starlink's entry into Iran began in the year.
-At that time, amid protests surrounding the mandatory hijab law, Elon Musk prompted the Biden administration to exempt Starlink services from sanctions against Iran.
-Since then, activists have begun smuggling Starlink terminals into the country through border areas such as Iraqi Kurdistan and Armenia.
-According to estimates by Ahmad Ahmadian, executive director of the Los Angeles-based organization "Total Resilience," over ten thousand terminals have been smuggled into Iran to date, giving rise to a black market.
-These devices are not only used by activists and journalists but also by ordinary citizens to access the internet or conduct cryptocurrency transactions, inadvertently creating a decentralized and resilient backup communication network for the nation.
+The story of Starlink's entry into Iran began in 2022.
+At the time, during protests surrounding the mandatory hijab law, Elon Musk prompted the Biden administration to exempt Starlink services from sanctions against Iran.
+Since then, activists have started smuggling Starlink terminals into the country through border areas such as Iraqi Kurdistan and Armenia.
+According to estimates by Ahmad Ahmadian, Executive Director of the Los Angeles-based organization Overall Resilience, more than 50,000 terminals have been smuggled into Iran so far, leading to the formation of a black market.
+These devices are not only used by activists and journalists but also by ordinary citizens to access Netflix, Instagram, or engage in cryptocurrency transactions, inadvertently building a decentralized and resilient backup communication network across the country.

-Blockade and counter-blockade constitute a dynamic "cat-and-mouse game."
-Iranian security forces have adopted more extreme tactics, including the use of military-grade electronic warfare equipment to interfere with Starlink's radio signals and systems.
-Technical analysis has provided conclusive evidence for the first time: the Iranian government is employing advanced spoofing techniques to transmit false, higher-power positioning signals to Starlink terminals, causing the terminals to go "blind," severely degrading connection quality, and resulting in a packet loss rate exceeding %.
+Blockade and counter-blockade is a dynamic game of cat and mouse.
+Iranian security forces have adopted more extreme tactics, including the use of military-grade electronic warfare equipment to interfere with Starlink's radio signals and GPS systems.
+Technical analysis has provided conclusive evidence for the first time: the Iranian government is employing advanced GPS spoofing technology to send false, higher-power positioning signals to Starlink terminals, causing the terminals to go blind, severely degrading connection quality, with packet loss rates exceeding 20%.

 In response, a firmware update was promptly pushed to circumvent interference, and a significant decision was made: starting around the month and day, Starlink services in Iran became completely free.
 Although this move was not officially announced, it was confirmed by multiple activists, greatly lowering the barrier to use and potentially further increasing the flow of information.
 Analysis suggests that Musk's decision may have had commercial considerations—a free Iran could become a new market for him in the future.